mentainha/m3o/services/README.md

 Micro services provide the fundamental building blocks for any products, apps or services.
 They can be used in isolation or combined to create powerful distributed systems.
-The services are intended to be consumed by each other using RPC and from the external world through a Micro API.
+The services are intended to be consumed by each other using RPC and from the external world through M3O API.

 ## Services